 Get Into the Parks Early with Breakfast Reservations

-If you’re like me, now would be the time to use your third and final pre-scheduled fastpass+.
-Our third fastpass+ is usually Star Tours – The Adventure Continues.
-Now that you’ve joined the Rebellion your job is to safely deliver the rebel spy to the Alliance base.
-Are you up for the challenge?
+So, before we chow down we use our third and final pre-scheduled fastpass+ for Star Tours – The Adventure Continues.
 With over 50 unique ride sequences including scenes from the latest Star Wars films each time you ride it’s a new adventure.

 Whether you are looking for something quick or wanting to be seated and take your time, Hollywood Studios dining has you covered.
 From being seated in a car shaped booth to being reprimanded for not finishing your meal by your loving aunt – the immersive theming Disney is known for holds true for each location.

-My family likes a longer break during lunch so we tend to do one of the many table-service meals.
+My family likes an extended break during lunch, so we tend to do one of the many table-service meals.
 A favorite is Sci-Fi Dine In Theater.
-While the food is ok, nothing beats the unique 50’s drive in atmosphere.
+While the food is ok, nothing beats the unique 50’s drive-in atmosphere.
 Who wouldn’t love sitting in a special car shaped booth while enjoying classic sci-fi movie clips on the large screen?

 If you’d rather a quick grab and go, Backlot Express offers fun Star Wars themed food including the Royal Guard burger, Dark Side chicken and waffles, and even margaritas for those moms and dads that need an adult timeout.